betterscientificsoftware/bssw-tutorial-sc20/handson-m07b-refactoring.md

 ## Prerequisites
 * A [GitHub](https://github.com) account
 * A fork of the [betterscientificsoftware/hello-numerical-world-sc20](https://github.com/betterscientificsoftware/hello-numerical-world-sc20) repository in your account (covered in exercise 3)
-* Access to a basic software development environment for C languge
+* Access to a basic software development environment for C++ languge
    - Your fork of the tutorial repository should be cloned in this working environment (covered in exercise 3)

 ## Background